Peer Review

 Skipping peer reviews is the most common reason participants who submitted a passing-quality project still do not receive a certificate.

 Some submitted repos go private or get deleted between submission and review.
-If a repo you are assigned is unavailable:

-• Wait a day; sometimes it is a temporary issue.
+• Wait a day.
+Sometimes it is a temporary issue.

 • If still unavailable, mark the project with a zero score and note in the review that the repo was unreachable.